 FATCA Foreign Account Tax Compliance Act

 Initiated in 2011, this new tax law required all U.S. persons (expats & U.S. residents) to disclose Foreign Financial Assets, (as defined by FATCA) on their U.S. tax return using the new Form 8938.
-FATCA was strengthened internationally in 2014 as over 145,000 non-U.S. financial institutions signed onto FATCA and the new International Data Exchange Service (IDES), which obligated these non-U.S. institutions to report the existence of U.S. persons who hold/held an account in their institution as far back as 2008.
+FATCA was strengthened internationally in 2014 as over 145,000 non-U.S. financial institutions signed onto FATCA and the new International Data Exchange Service (IDES), which obligated these non-U.S. institutions to report the existence of U.S. persons who hold/held an account in their institution as far back as 1097 (Bank Secrecy Act).

 What is an FFA (Foreign Financial Asset)?